Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

-where $p$ and $p_R$ are the momenta of an arbitrary particle and the reference particle respectively, and $f_R$ is the focal length of the reference particle.
-For $\gamma^2\gg(f_R/p_R)|\DD{p}{\xi}|$, the $1/\gamma^2$ term arising from the inter-slice velocity mismatch can be neglected.
-Theoretically, the factor $p_R/f_R$ and momentum-chirp $\DD{p}{\xi}$ can be freely chosen so that the FF propagates at an arbitrary $\beta_f$ which is decoupled from the reference beam velocity.
-In reality, the accessible values of $\beta_f$ depend on the focusing capability of optics and the maximum momentum-chirp permitted by the beamline.
-The $p_R/f_R m_ec$ of electron beams is typically smaller $\sim10^4$ m$^{-1}$ for magnetic focusing optics, and can be a few orders of magnitude larger for plasma lenses \cite{Su1990,Pompili2018}.
+where $p$ and $p_R$ are the momenta of an arbitrary particle and the reference particle respectively, $f_R$ is the focal length of the reference particle, and $\xi\equiv ct-z$.
+For $\gamma^2\gg(f_R/p_R)|dp/d\xi|$, the $1/\gamma^2$ term arising from the interslice velocity mismatch can be neglected.
+Theoretically, the factor $p_R/f_R$ and momentum chirp $dp/d\xi$ can be freely chosen so that the FF propagates at an arbitrary $\beta_f$ which is decoupled from the reference beam velocity.
+In reality, the accessible values of $\beta_f$ depend on the focusing capability of optics and the maximum momentum chirp permitted by the beamline.
+The $p_R/f_R m_ec$ of electron beams is typically smaller than $\sim10^4$ m$^{-1}$ for magnetic focusing optics, and can be a few orders of magnitude larger for plasma lenses \cite{Su1990,Pompili2018}.

-In the proximity of the focal region, the beam spatial density profile is shaped like a butterfly with the high-density region concentrated only within an effective length $z_c$ as depicted in Fig. \ref{fig:schematic_ff}.
-We define $z_c$ as the spacing between the reference slice and a second slice whose cross-section area is doubled.
+In the proximity of the focal region, the beam spatial density profile is shaped like a butterfly with the high-density region concentrated only within an effective length $2z_c$ as depicted in Fig. \ref{fig:schematic_ff}.
+We define $z_c$ as the spacing between the reference slice and a second slice whose cross section area is doubled.
 To make a large wakefield $z_c\lesssim c/\omega_p$.
-Assuming a linear chirp $(p(\xi)-p_R)/p_R=h(\xi-\xi_R)$, where $\xi_R$ is the position of the reference slice and $h$ is constant, and neglecting the inter-slice velocity mismatch, we obtain (Supplemental material)
+Assuming a linear chirp $[p(\xi)-p_R]/p_R=h(\xi-\xi_R)$, where $\xi_R$ is the position of the reference slice and $h$ is constant, and neglecting the interslice velocity mismatch, we obtain (see the Supplemental Material)

 where $\beta^*=\sigma_R/\sigma'_R$, $\sigma_R\equiv\sqrt{\langle x^2\rangle}$ and $\sigma'_R\equiv\sqrt{\langle {x'}^2\rangle}$ are the rms size and divergence of the reference slice.
 A rough criterion for a clear butterfly-shape density profile is $z_c$ should be smaller than the beam length $\sigma_z$.
 Since $|h|\sim\Delta p/(p_R \sigma_z)$ where $\Delta p/p_R$ is the projected momentum spread, then from Eq. (\ref{eq:charc_length}) and assuming $\Delta p/p_R\ll1$ the criterion $z_c\lesssim\sigma_z$ can be reduced to $\beta^*\lesssim(\Delta p/p_R) f_R$.